anatolian/photogrammetry-object-scannner/README.md

 ## Troubleshooting

 The raspberry pi and android phone must be connected to the internet via the same router.
 This means they must be connected to the same wifi network, and, if it is a large network with multiple routers, they must be on the same router.
+A phone hotspot can also be used as a router should no other small networks be available

 A good way to check if they are on the same router is to check that the first few sections of the IP address are the same (If the IP address is 127.0.0.1 or something similar, you are looking at your local IP address, which is not the correct IP address for this check.
 To find your non-local IP, it can be found in your computer's settings, or simply by googling "what is my IP address")